VictorieeMan/Advent_Of_Code_Solutions/journal.md

 test data, but I think that this solution [GeeksForGeeks.com](https://www.geeksforgeeks.org/downloading-files-web-using-python/?ref=lbp) solution might be moresuitable.
 Will therefor uninstall beautiful soup and replace it with the requests module.

+#3 The "aoc_test-data-extractor.py" has now solved the problem of collecting
+user specific test data from the soc site.
+It prompts the user for a session cookie string and then uses it for quthenticating and collecting the individualized test data.
+The cookie data is easiest to collect from your webrowsers inspect mode.
+Login to https://adventofcode.com/, "inspect" the website using your browsers developer tools, find the session cookie, copy its name and paste it into the program before the run.
+NEVER SHARE THIS COOKIE!
+Anyone with your session cookie string can login to your AOC account as long as it's valid.